-2. The two collections — of objects and books — that comprise the physical aspect of The Serving Library are currently itinerant, with an intermittent schedule of appearances in galleries or other arts institutions.
-Over the past few years we have used these opportunities to work out a more concrete form of the library in public.
-Like these model versions, the eventual permanent space will house these parallel collections of framed objects and bound books, where they will serve, among other things, as reference material in various teaching set-ups.
+2. The two collections — of objects and books — that comprise the physical aspect of The Serving Library have been itinerant for the last five years, with an intermittent schedule of appearances in galleries or other arts institutions.
+We have used these opportunities to work out a more concrete form of the library in public.
+Like these model versions, the *new* semi-permanent space will house these parallel collections of framed objects and bound books, where they will serve, among other things, as reference material in various teaching set-ups.

 The library's collection of objects is currently decorating a public events space within the group exhibition Resource at Bluecoat, Liverpool.
 This follows from the last major installation of the same collection, at Tate Liverpool (under the umbrella of the museum's Fall 2014 season theme, 'Making Things Public'), then a period of 'open storage' in Spring 2015, during which the objects were exhibited one at a time in the lobby of Liverpool John Moores University.